danherrera/guessing-game-rust/README.md

 ### Documentation

 Rust's [documentation](https://doc.rust-lang.org/book/first-edition/README.html) is pretty amazing.
 Very easy to read.
+In fact, [this tutorial](https://doc.rust-lang.org/book/first-edition/guessing-game.html) came from the documentation!

 ### Build System

 Rust uses Cargo to build and manage dependencies.
+Rust's dependencies are called "crates" and the preferred open source "repository" (formally known as "registry" in the Rust community) is [crates.io](http://crates.io).

-To start a new project, simply run:
+To start a new project, execute:

 ```shell
 cargo new project_name --bin